-(3) Includes 69,365,590 shares available for issuance under the 2021 Plan and 9,674,430 shares available for issuance under the ESPP.
+(3) Includes 80,671,660 shares available for issuance under the 2021 Plan and 10,906,307 shares available for issuance under the ESPP (of which up to a maximum of 4,225,000 shares may be purchased in the current offering periods under the ESPP, based on enrollment as of December 31, 2023).
 The number of shares available for issuance under the 2021 Plan will be increased on January 1 of each year in an amount equal to the lesser of (i) a number of shares equal to 4% of the total number of shares of all classes of common stock of the Company outstanding on the last day of the immediately preceding fiscal year, or (ii) such number of shares determined by the Company's board of directors.
 Our compensation committee has not commenced or authorized any offerings pursuant to our ESPP but may do so at a future time.
-The number of shares of common stock available for issuance under the 2021 ESPP will be increased on January 1 of each year in an amount equal to the lesser of (i) a number of shares of shares of common stock equal to 0.5% of the total number of shares of all classes of common stock of the Company's board of directors.
+The number of shares of common stock available for issuance under the 2021 ESPP will be increased on January 1 of each year in an amount equal to 0.5% of the total number of shares of all classes of common stock of the total number of shares of all classes of common stock of the total number of shares of all classes of common stock available for issuance under the 2021 ESPP will be increased on January 1 of each year in an amount equal to the lesser of (i) a number of shares of common stock equal to 0.5% of the total number of shares of all classes of common stock of the Company's board of directors.